Skip to content

 If there is any family history of cancer (including breast and cervical cancer in female relatives), men should seek screening at the age of 40, as their risk is further increased.

-Click link here for a quick risk assessment: https://prostatecanceruk.org/risk-checker.
+Click the link for a quick risk assessment: https://prostatecanceruk.org/risk-checker

 Last updated: